Bryce Lance Drafted 136 Overall to the New Orleans Saints

 PITTSBURGH, PA (KVRR) – Bryce Lance heard his name called on day three of the 2026 NFL Draft Saturday.

-The New Orleans Saints selected Lance with the 136th pick of the 4th round.
+The New Orleans Saints selected Lance with the 136th pick in the 4th round, marking a milestone moment in one of the most accomplished careers in North Dakota State history.

-Lance is just the second Bison WR to be drafted in the Division I era, joining Christian Watson.
-Watson was selected 34th overall (2nd round) in 2022 by the Green Bay Packers.
+Lance is just the second Bison wide receiver to be drafted in the Division I era, joining Christian Watson, who was selected 34th overall in the 2nd round of the 2022 NFL Draft by the Green Bay Packers.

 Categories: College, Top Sports Headlines